-Intelligent XML editing features such as code completion, context-sensitive entry helper windows and drop down menus, and more make the job easy.
+Intelligent XML editing features such as code completion, context-sensitive entry helper windows and drop down menus, advanced find & replace options, and more make the job easy.

-If you'd prefer to view XML in a tree representation, click over to Grid View.
+For a graphical XML Viewer, click over to XML Grid.
 This shows the hierarchical structure of any XML-compliant document through a set of nested containers.
-These can be easily expanded and collapsed to get a clear picture of the XML document's tree-like structure.
+These can be easily expanded and collapsed to get a clear picture of the tree-like structure of the XML file.